 Fowler, Cynthia and Evelyn Konopik.
 The History of Fire in the Southern United States.
 Human Ecology Review 14(2):165-176.
 2007.

-Co-editor with Deborah Kennard.
+Kennard, Deborah and Cynthia Fowler, eds.
 The Encyclopedia of Southern Fire Science.
 2004.

 Why is Maize a Sacred Plant?
 Social History and Agrarian Change on Sumba.
 Journal of Ethnobiology 25(1):39-57.
 2005.